-Potential clients frequently inquire regarding the possible/potential use of wiretapping or recording conversations as a means of information and evidence collecting.
-In response, hopefully the information found below will help to clarify and explain the legal limits of such actions.
+Potential clients frequently inquire regarding the potential use of wiretapping or recording conversations as a means of collecting evidence.
+In response, hopefully, the information found below will help to clarify and explain the legal limits of such actions.

-While it may be tempting to secretly record conversations your partner might have with their adulterous partner, these recording would constitute a felony and could also result in a civil lawsuit because neither party knowingly provided consent.
+While it may be tempting to secretly record conversations your partner might have, these recordings could be illegal.
+It would constitute a felony and could also result in a civil lawsuit because neither party knowingly provided consent.

 Tape recording conversations can be a valuable tactic in collecting information/evidence when used legally, tactfully, and professionally.
 However, knowing and abiding by the wiretapping law that applies within a given state (or across state lines) is a crucial aspect that must be considered before any recording occurs.

 Failing to understand and adhere to these laws can result in prosecutable illegal action.
 Before recording any conversation it is highly recommended to first consult with your attorney for legal advice.

 Because our private investigation agency works both in New Jersey and Pennsylvania, we have a firm grasp of how to conduct professional surveillance that is admissible in court.